teuben/teunix/docs/astronomy-on-ubuntu.md

 hards might like to stick to (t)csh, or if you look into the future, maybe adopt **zsh** (as a *better bash*).
 The **chsh** command will do this for you, but MacOS is not always true to Unix, it doesn't work there.
-On a Mac they don't distiguish anymore between a login and an interactive shell, which is why on a Mac you need to edit your **.bash_login** file, and on linux the **.bashrc**.
+On a Mac they don't distiguish between a login and an interactive shell, which is why on a Mac you need to edit your **.bash_login** file, and on linux the **.bashrc**. anaconda knows about this!

 In **bash** directory completion can be very annoying if you use environment variables, you could consider adding the following to your **.bashrc** file:

       shopt -s direxpand

-## Versioning
+## Software Versioning

 The **module** command, if implemented, allows users to load a specific version of specific software.
 This is done in run-time.
-It is a very popular tool on large data centers.
+It is a very popular tool on large data centers and supercomputers.
 The command **module avail** should then list what is available.

 Most distributions also have a method by which certain tools (e.g. the compiler) can be defaulted to another version.
 To use the example of the compiler, the default C compiler, gcc, might be version 11, and by using gcc-12 you can try out a newer release.
-But using the XXX command the default C compile can be made to point to gcc-12 instead of gcc-11.
+But using the XXX command the default C compile can be made to point to gcc-12 instead of gcc-11, but only an admin can do this.
 Interesting detail: on Ubuntu gcc-12 is used, on RedHat it is gcc12, no dash here.

-Look at /etc/alternatives and you get an idea of the mess .
+Look at /etc/alternatives and you get an idea of the mess.

 The command **update-alternatives --list** should give the list what you currently have.